dextermayhewjd/dextermayhewjd/README.md

 ## I'm currently a third year MEng student from University of Bristol Also a Vinly Lover,Cyclist,Custom Loop builder,Drone Player,shutterbug and Developer!!!

-- 👯 I’m looking to get an internship full stack development or data analysis
+- 👯 I’m currently trying to find an internship related with full stack development or data analysis
 - 🌱 I’m currently learning everything that I am interested in 🤣
+- 🏠 know common data structure and algorithm
+-   (Hashing,Linked Lists,Stacks and queues,trees
+-   and graph,heaps,greedy,backtracking and dynamic programming)
+-   familar with java , currently using javascript for fond-end and python and C++ for school-work
 - 🥅 2023 Goals: Learn more about Full Stack and ML and CV
 - ⚡ Fun fact: I build my custom loop deskop PC on my own(including bending loop by using Heat Gun)